siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-22-what-is-an-intrusion-prevention-system-ips-and-how-it-protects-network-systems.md

 ---

 As cyber threats evolve and become more complex, organizations need more than just detection tools to protect their networks.
 One essential security tool that has become critical in today’s network defense is the **Intrusion Prevention System (IPS)**.
 Unlike its counterpart, the **Intrusion Detection System (IDS)**, which primarily detects suspicious activity, an IPS goes a step further by actively blocking and preventing those threats from infiltrating the network.
-In this blog post, we’ll explore **what IPS is**, how it works, and how it helps protect network systems from various cyber threats.
+In this article, we’ll explore **what IPS is**, how it works, and how it helps protect network systems from various cyber threats.
 What is an Intrusion Prevention System (IPS)?